 3. Then we pour a soy and vinegar-based sauce into the pan and let it thicken slightly.

 4. Mix in some crispy fries and spoon that goodness over rice.

 5. Drizzle (or drown) that in a slightly spicy and creamy green sauce and dig in!

-I've made a couple minor adjustments that I know Jorge would deem totally not Peruvian.
+I've made a couple of minor adjustments that I know Jorge would deem totally not Peruvian.
 But hey, that's what I do.
 I switch things up!
 But honestly, the changes are really minor and I still feel totally ok calling this lomo saltado.
-I mean really, there're steak and fries that are stir fried together.
+I mean really, there're steak and fries that are stir-fried together.
 Totally lomo saltado.

 Are you ready to hear what the changes are?
 Here we go: